 Where can the methodology used for the calculation of the designated index be found?

+Where can I find more product specific information online?
 More product-specific information can be found on :

 Fund specific documentation, including Sustainability Related Disclosures, are published at www.abrdn.com under Fund Centre.